opeakinfenwa/Electronic-Learning/Readme.md

 #### Prisma + Raw SQL for Precision

-While Prisma is used for modeling and database client access, the project enhances its capabilities with custom SQL-based migration and seeder logic:
+While Prisma is used for modeling and database client access, the project enhances its capabilities with custom SQL based migration and seeder logic:

 * Prisma schema used for model definitions and generating the client
 * Raw SQL for full control over data migrations and seed logic